industrieit/rancher-public-catalog/templates/splunk-light/0/README.md

 - To save data outside of the container and host, a volume should be mounted at /opt/splunk on the host running the splunk search head/indexer.
 - Without a separately mounted volume splunk data (config and logging) will be lost when the supporting host is terminated.

+Data Receiving;

+- splunk has been pre-configured to listen for forwarder input on port 9997.
+- the included forwarder has been configured to point at this splunk instance and port.

 Deployment Server;

 - The Splunk server is also configured to be a Splunk deployment server.
-- The Splunk Universal Forwarder is registered with the deployment server.
+- The Splunk Universal Forwarder is registered as a client with the above deployment server.

 Credentials;